Man Utd agree deal to sign Mount from Chelsea

 Last updated on .From the section Man Utd

-Manchester United have agreed a deal to sign England midfielder Mason Mount from Chelsea worth £55m, plus £5m in add-ons.
+Manchester United have agreed a deal to sign England midfielder Mason Mount from Chelsea on a five-year contract for £55m, plus £5m in add-ons.

+Mount, 24, will be Erik ten Hag's first signing of the summer as he looks to strengthen his side following United's qualification for next season's Champions League.

+Chelsea spent £600m last season and needed to sell before 30 June to ease Financial Fair Play concerns.

 - Latest Manchester United news, analysis and fan views